burdiuz/js-dom-console/README.md

 All the styles in `console.css` file.
 > It does not dig into prototype chain and displays only own properties of the object.

+DOM Console is based on [Log Data Renderer](https://www.npmjs.com/package/@actualwave/log-data-renderer) and it uses renderer under the hood to extract from passed values a set of valuable information(JSON-friendly) and then display it.
+I needed to display raw data coming from Log Data Renderer as is and added a new method `pushRendered(type, ...content)` which can be used to display such data.
+Using it you can render data somewhere else and send to the console in JSON-friendly format.

 ### Nesting

 By default DOMConsole parses objects 2 levels deep, then it will just get their